-Plant grapes in a hole deep enough so the major portion of the root will be at least one foot deep.
+A properly planted grape vine should be in a hole deep enough so the major portion of the root will be at least one foot deep.
 Grapes are very sensitive to 2,4-D and should not be planted close to where this chemical will be sprayed for weed control.

 Along the Front Range, varieties such as Concord, Perlett and Beta are successful.
-Concord Seedless is a mid-season fruit producer with medium vine vigor and high winter hardiness.
+Concord Seedless is a mediated fruit producer with medium vine vigor and high winter hardiness.
 Perlett is a European variety producing white, early season fruit.
 Beta fruit ripens very dark colored in September and can be used for making juice or wine.

 Do you have a question?
 Try Ask an Expert!